 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Utah has two levels of licensing: Associate Clinical Mental Health Counselor (ACMHC) and Clinical Mental Health Counselor (CMHC).
-For additional information see the licensure requirements on the Utah Division of Occupational and Professional Licensing - Clinical Mental Health Counselor website.
-Below are steps necessary to apply for licensure as an Associate Clinical Mental Health Counselor after graduating with a Master of Science in Counseling, Counseling Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+For additional information see the licensure requirements on the Utah Division of Professional Licensing-Clinical Mental Health Counseling website.
+Below are steps necessary to apply for licensure as an Associate Clinical Mental Health Counselor after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-As part of the application process, you will be completing all the following:
+As part of the application process, candidates will need to provide:

 Exams:

-To be eligible for the second level of license, Clinical Mental Health Counselor (CMHC), you will need to take and pass the National Clinical Mental Health Counseling Examination (NCHMCE) and the National Counselor Examination (NCE).
+To be eligible for the second level of licensure, the Clinical Mental Health Counselor (CMHC), you will need to take and pass the National Clinical Mental Health Counseling Examination (NCMHCE), both administered by the National Board for Certified Counselors (NBCC).
 Refer to board website for exam information.

 Apply for licensure: